Using Simulations to Aid Robot Learning

 3D Computer Vision for Robotics

 Using Point Cloud Library and OpenCV, I developed a 3D pose estimation library based on Robot Operating System (ROS).
 I showed that the library was effective for use in robotic sorting, remote inspection, and small part picking.
-The library has not (yet) been made public, but only due to lack of demand.
-If you’re interested, shoot me an email.
+We've since found it useful for quickly adding visual object detection capability to various robot experiments.

 Glovebox Workcell Manufacturing and Integration